John Beck (gridiron football): College career

-Beck served a 2-year mission for the Church of Jesus Christ of Latter-day Saints prior to his collegiate career, and in 2003, as a 22-year-old true freshman, he earned Academic All-Mountain West Conference (MWC) honors and competed in eight games, including four starts, becoming only the second true freshman to start at quarterback in Brigham Young history (vs. Stanford), completing 22-of-45 attempts for a season-high 279 yards against the Cardinals, including a season-long 56-yard bomb to Rodney Wilkerson.
+Beck served a two-year mission for the Church of Jesus Christ of Latter-day Saints prior to his collegiate career, and in 2003, as a 22-year-old true freshman, he earned Academic All-Mountain West Conference (MWC) honors and competed in eight games, including four starts, becoming only the second true freshman to start at quarterback in BYU football history (vs. Stanford), completing 22-of-45 attempts for a season-high 279 yards against the Cardinals, including a season-long 56-yard bomb to Rodney Wilkerson.
 His first career victory occurred on October 4, leading the Cougars to a 44–36 win at San Diego State.
 He later saw action at fourth-ranked USC, completing one pass for 12 yards and carrying the ball four times for 29 yards.

 While a sophomore, in 2004, Beck earned second-team All-Mountain West honors and started at quarterback in 10 of the Cougars' 11 games during the season.
-He broke the Mountain West Conference and Brigham Young single-game record with 67 pass attempts against UNLV on October 8 and currently holds the MWC single-game sophomore record with 34 completions against UNLV.
+He broke the Mountain West Conference and BYU single-game record with 67 pass attempts against UNLV on October 8 and currently holds the MWC single-game sophomore record with 34 completions against UNLV.
 Beck averaged a MWC-best 261.0 yards per game against league opponents and averaged 233.0 yards per game against all opponents.
 He was named the MWC Offensive Player of the Week after leading the Cougars to a 41–24 win over Air Force.
-Against San Diego State, Beck posted Brigham Young's highest quarterback rating since early in the 2001 season at 204.8.
+Against San Diego State, Beck posted BYU's highest quarterback rating since early in the 2001 season at 204.8.
 He also passed the 3,000-yard mark as a sophomore, ranking as the Cougars' third most prolific sophomore quarterback, while passing for at least one 50+ yard completion in six of eleven games.